asyrjasalo/RESTinstance/README.md

 versioning, tagging and building wheels.

-It uses [twine](https://pypi.org/project/twine/) underneath to upload to PyPIs securely over HTTPS, which cannot be done with `python setup.py` commands.
+It uses [twine](https://pypi.org/project/twine/) underneath to upload to PyPIs securely over HTTPS, which can't be done with `python setup.py` commands.

 This workflow is preferred for distributing a new (pre-)release to TestPyPI: